yairm210/Unciv/docs/Modders/Creating-a-custom-tileset.md

 A boolean value ("true" or "false").
 Default value: "false"

 If true, an additional "Hexagon" image is placed below each tile and colored in the corresponding BaseTerrain color.
 This removes the necessity to add individual BaseTerrain images.
-This is how the "Default" tileset works.
+This is how the "Minimal" tileset works.

 ### useSummaryImages